high-tech-hobo/portfolio/README.md

 <img src="https://raw.githubusercontent.com/high-tech-hobo/portfolio/master/pictures/milton_comic_cover.png" width="500" height="500" />

 I have since done some testing screen printing this cover while I work on the inside of the book.
 The greyscale halftone black ink layer is below.
+This looks very similar, but if you open the raw files and zoom in you can see that the one below is made up of different sized black dots.
+The density of those dots when you zoom back out results in all the different shades of grey needed to create the image.

 <img src="https://raw.githubusercontent.com/high-tech-hobo/portfolio/master/pictures/milton_burn_layer.png" width="500" height="500" />